ando-shah/swarm/README.md

 	* FishParameters : The total number of fish, initial speed, and volume of the tank (i.e. the volume of space over which they will be active)
  * Goal (SwarmGoalEntityTemplate.cs)
  	* WorldTransform : Each fish needs to know where the goal is, to be able to react to it.
-	* GoalParamters : Tank volume, and speed at which it moves.
+	* GoalParameters : Tank volume, and speed at which it moves.

 There will be corresponding entity prefabs for fish and goal to which the model, animation, and corresponding scripts have been attached.
 You can find them in Assets/EntityPrefabs.